 Plenty of Blog Writing solutions don’t think much about this, including going so far as to post the same exact content on the blogs of multiple local Real Estate Professionals!

 They’ll give you prewritten blog posts that you can start publishing without lifting a finger, right off the shelf.

 The biggest downside there, as with many other types of blog writing, is that it’s completely generic…and then you look exactly like everyone else.

-At REVAS, our approach to blog writing is all about building your unique personal brand.
+Therefore, the tricky part of this endeavor you need to keep in mind is all about building your unique personal brand.

 We have to find a way to define and clearly present your digital identity in a way that’s going to make you stand out from the competition.

 You need you to be seen as your local market or niche expert, someone that your clients and prospects want to do more business with.